|Volvo 7900 Hybrid|

 In a parallel hybrid drivetrain, the combustion engine and the electric motor are connected to the transmission independently.
 During periods of high energy demand, both the electric motor and the combustion engine power the transmission This differs from a series hybrid drivetrain, where the bus is propelled exclusively by the electric motor, and the internal combustion engine is connected to an electric generator which converts the energy produced by the internal combustion engine into electric power for the motors.

-In Singapore, 50 units of the Volvo 7900 Hybrid bus were procured by the Land Transport Authority in 2017 as part of efforts to build a more environmentally friendly public bus fleet.
+In Singapore, 50 units of the Volvo B5LH (branded as the Volvo 7900 Hybrid) bus were procured by the Land Transport Authority in 2017 as part of efforts to build a more environmentally friendly public bus fleet.
 These buses are expected to enter service starting from the second half of 2018.
 Read more about the procurement process here.

 |Basic Technical Specifications|